About colour brightness

 - Optical factors affecting colour brightness include:

-- Material properties affecting colour brightness of a medium, object or surface include:
+- Material properties affecting the colour brightness of a medium, object or surface include:

 - Chemical composition